 I have a very understanding wife.
-Despite the fact that Saturday was our anniversary, I needed to go to Atlin for an article that’s due in a few days (now posted at Destination BC as A Winter Road Trip to Atlin).
+Despite the fact that Saturday was our anniversary, I needed to go to Atlin for an article that’s due in a few days.
 We had gone out for a very nice dinner at The Wheelhouse Friday night, though, and Cathy needed some bonding time with the fur-kids anyway 🙂

 Sunrise was at 08:35 on Saturday, and I was almost at the Atlin Road junction with the Alaska Highway by then.
 I stopped for a few photos at Little Atlin Lake, then at Km 52.4 (seen in the next photo), which is one of the best southbound views along the 96-kilometer road (60 miles).
 There were some clear skies, and the temperature had been holding pretty steady at around -13°C (+9F) for the hour since I’d left home.

 Reaching Atlin, I spent a while driving and walking around town, mostly looking at old buildings like the Moose Hall, which was moved here from the nearby gold-mining town of Discovery in the 1920s.
 It’s unlikely that it will ever be restored – it wasn’t put on a proper foundation, and the back of the building has been broken.

 I was extremely pleased to find that a lot of restoration work has been done on the lovely little launch Atlinto.
 There are at least 3 stories about her construction, which I’m still trying to figure out, but she was built sometime before World War I. My thought at this point is that there were 2 virtually identical boats, Atlinto and Atlintoo, which is part of the reason for the confusion.